Advocating for the Canadian immunocompromised community.

 Calls to Action

-C.I.A.N. has engaged in regular discussions, conducted in-depth interviews with immunocompromised patients, and sought insights from medical experts.
 Additionally, a comprehensive survey was conducted.
-All these elements have been compiled into a position paper, and brings forward four key recommendations.
+These elements have been compiled into a position paper, and brings forward four key recommendations.

 For additional details on the recommendations, please read our full position paper.